 When your batter is ready, pour it into your prepared loaf pan and sprinkle with your reserved toppings.

+Bake it for 60 to 65 minutes, or until a toothpick inserted in the center comes out clean.
+I usually do this in a few spots since the bread is pretty thick.
 You can also lightly press the bread to test for doneness.
 If your finger leaves a slight indentation in the bread, let it bake a few more minutes.
 The bread will be done when it springs back when lightly pressed.

 When your bread is done, remove it from the oven and let it cool on a cooling grid for 15 minutes.

 After 15 minutes, remove it from the pan and let it cool completely to room temperature before cutting.

 As tempting as it may be to start cutting into your warm banana bread, wait until it’s cooled off.
 It will be much easier to slice once it’s cooled off.